 Do least and accomplish most.
 What can that possibly mean?

 We use the least amount of action achieving the maximum amount of effect.
+Sometimes this is thought of as working smarter, not harder.
 This is how we have leveraged the use of technology.

 Suppose I want to find out what the weather is going to be.
 I could race all around the neighborhood and ask old-timers to look up at the sky and tell me, based on their experience of previous periods and almanacs that they may have kept, what tomorrow’s weather will be.
 That’s a lot of activity to get a minimal amount of information (which is sketchy at best).